arcuri82/testing_security_development_enterprise_systems/README.md

 * `Kotlin`: our language of choice.
 It is a better Java that can reuse all of its existing ecosystem.
-    However, it does have more abstractions and "magic" than Java, which arguable means that it is not suited to learn as first language, i.e., better to learn Java first.
+    However, it does have more abstractions and "magic" than Java, which arguably means that it is not suited to learn as first language, i.e., better to learn Java first.
     That is the reason why it is only used in the `advanced` course, and not the